KrishRupapara/Group-14_Proj-TEEM/readme.md

 # TEEM App

-This is the github repository of group 14 IT-314 project.
+This is the dev branch

-- The [Lab-report](https://github.com/KrishRupapara/Group-14_Proj-TEEM/tree/Lab-report) branch contains all the lab reports of our group.
+- All the changes in the development will happen in this branch